Noncommutative homological mirror functor: Introduction

-In the last section, we apply our general theory to construct noncommutative mirrors of non-compact Calabi-Yau threefolds associated to Hitchin systems constructed by Diaconescu-Donagi-Pantev \cite{DDP}.
-We restrict ourselves to the $\mathrm{SL}(2,\C)$ case in this paper, in which the Fukaya category was computed by \cite{Smith}.
+In the last chapter, we apply our general theory to construct noncommutative mirrors of non-compact Calabi-Yau threefolds associated to Hitchin systems constructed by Diaconescu-Donagi-Pantev \cite{DDP}.
+We restrict ourselves to the $\mathrm{SL}(2,\C)$ case in this paper, in which the Fukaya category was computed by Smith \cite{Smith}.
 Applying the results from \cite{Smith}, we deduce that the mirror functor gives an equivalence between the derived Fukaya category generated by a WKB collection of Lagrangian spheres to the derived category of Ginzburg algebra (Theorem \ref{thm:WKB}).
 The mirror functor in this paper is in the reverse direction of the embedding constructed in \cite{Smith}.
 By the beautiful work of Bridgeland-Smith \cite{BS}, the functor is a crucial object for studying stability conditions and Donaldson-Thomas invariants for the Fukaya category.
 Stability conditions of Fukaya category in the surface case were recently understood by \cite{HKK}.
 There is a deep relation between stability conditions and cluster algebras discovered by Kontsevich-Soibelman \cite{KS-stab}.
 The theory of cluster algebras was well-studied by Fock-Goncharov \cite{FG1,FG2}.
+SYZ mirror symmetry for moduli spaces of Hitchin systems with structure groups $\SL_r$ and $\bP\SL_r$ (which are Langlands dual) was found by Hausel-Thaddeus \cite{HT}.

 Finally, we remark that our construction is algebraic and can be applied to several different versions of Lagrangian Floer theory.
-We assume that the Fukaya category is unital (for weakly unobstructedness) and cyclic symmetric (to define spacetime superpotential $\Phi$), and $\CF^\bullet(\bL,\bL)$ is finite dimensional.
+We assume that the Fukaya category is unital (for weakly unobstructedness) and cyclic symmetric on Maurer-Cartan elements (to define spacetime superpotential $\Phi$), and $\CF^\bullet(\bL,\bL)$ is finite dimensional.
 In the examples that are considered in this paper, we use a Morse-Bott version of Lagrangian Floer theory \cite{Se}, \cite{Seidel-book}, \cite{Sheridan11} to achieve them.
 Unitality and finite dimensionality can be also achieved by considering minimal models.